Trump’s approval rating remains below 50% in Wisconsin

 Republicans have voiced opposition to the measures and Evers has threatened to call a special session for them to take it up.
 But even doing that wouldn’t force lawmakers to act on the measures.

 The poll of 800 registered voters was taken between Aug.
 25 and Aug.
-29. It has a margin of error of plus or minus 3.9 percentage points.
+29. It has a margin of error of plus or minus 3.9 percentage points, but that grew to 5.3% when asking only Democrats questions.
+Issues-related questions had a smaller sample size, resulting in an error rate of about 5.5%.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP